 Gym Style Flow

 There are many gyms in Park City that offer yoga classes, and the benefit for visitors is that you get all the conveniences of a gym.
-Lockers, free mats and blocks, maybe a steam and a shower afterwards.
+Lockers, free mats and blocks, maybe a steam and a shower afterward.
 I’ve found that sometimes the gyms offer yoga at time slots when none of my favorite spots do, so they are definitely a good option to keep in your back pocket.
 Be sure to check out PC Marc, Silver Mountain Sports Club (2 locations), and the Basin Recreation Fieldhouse.

 Offering free community classes, Lululemon is a great steward to the yoga community in Park City.
 With a brand new facility right on historic Main Street, this place is a must-see.
 My favorite is yoga in the park, a free class series offered in the summer months.
 Be sure to keep up on their Facebook page for event information.